fabricecaruso/es-theme-minimal/README.md

 2019/06/06

-Added Picture for Screenshots (BATOCERA/RECALBOX), own creation \
+Added picture for Screenshots (BATOCERA/RECALBOX), own creation \
-Added Picture for ZX81, GX68000 and recolored Virtual Boy and Odyssey2 (=VIDEOPAC) \
+Added picture for ZX81, GX68000 and recolored Virtual Boy and Odyssey2 (=VIDEOPAC) \
-Added Picture for prboom (thx norbert79 from devianart for the B/W UAC graphics)
+Added picture for prboom (thx norbert79 from devianart for the B/W UAC graphics)

+2019/06/07

+Added background from theme version 1.0 as default (the hexagons) Reencoded some files that were named as PNG but were JPG files

 # Preview